EthanRosenthal/website-source/content/idle/cold-air-calories.md

 - $V = 0.5 L = 5 \times 10^{-4} m^3 $
 - $c = .7171 \frac{kJ}{kg \cdot K}$

-_Note: we use the specific heat of air assuming constant volume which seemed like a reasonable approximation given that your lungs expand?
+_Note: we use the specific heat of air assuming constant volume which seemed reasonable enough?
 Honestly, I know very little about the body._

 Plugging everything in and checking our units to make sure everything's correct, we get: